 Get medical help - Even if you do not need emergency assistance, see a doctor as soon as

-are worse than your initial symptoms indicate.
-Seeing a doctor also documents
+brain injuries, that are worse than your initial symptoms indicate.
+Seeing a doctor also

 Document the accident - Get photos of the accident scene, the car and driver who hit you, your